 If you decide to join us in this project, your participation will include a phone screening to determine your eligibility.

 Once enrolled, you’ll undergo a medical screening and a scan to determine your body composition at the OU Health Harold Hamm Diabetes Center in Oklahoma City.
 In a separate visit, you will have a small muscle biopsy and undergo a test to determine how well you process sugar.
 You will then be given Metformin or placebo to be taken over 12 weeks before repeating the previous onsite procedures.
 You’ll be compensated for effort related to the study.

 Who can participate?

-- Males or females between the ages of 40-75
+- Male or female between the ages of 40-75 years old

 Oklahoma Shared Clinical and Translational Resources